 Since you’ve already purchased one home, you’re familiar with the process.
 That alone is a huge stress relief.
 The bad news is that now you have a house to sell while you’re buying a new one.
 So how does that work?

-Well, luckily we’ve been through this process thousands of times and can offer some insight to our move-up buyers about buying and selling at the same time.
+Well, luckily we’ve been through this process thousands of times.
+We can offer some insight to our move-up buyers about buying and selling at the same time.

-In an ideal world, you would find your dream home, put in an offer, and then deal with selling your current home.
-The only problem is that for an unknown period of time you’re stuck paying two mortgages, and not everyone has the finances or desire to do that.
+Ideally, you would find your dream home, put in an offer, and then deal with selling your current home.
+The only problem is that for an unknown period of time you’re stuck paying two mortgages.
+Not everyone has the finances or desire to do that.

 Instead, we recommend that you get preapproved for a loan and begin looking at homes.
 If there are a few homes on the market that interest you, you have two options.

 Second, you can do it all at once.
 That’s right, you can be house hunting and selling your current house at the same time.
-With great coordination between your realtors and lender, and a little luck, you may just sell your home and close on a new one in the same day.
+With great coordination between the real estate agents and lender, and a little luck, you may just sell your home and close on a new one on the same day.